 The Group has various post-employment benefit plans including defined benefit plans.
 For each plan, the present value of the defined benefit obligations and the related costs including service cost are determined based on actuarial assumptions such as discount rates, and mortality rates and other factors.
 The actuarial assumptions are based on the best estimates and judgments made by management.
 However, there is a possibility that they may be affected by changes in uncertain future economic conditions.
 When the assumptions need to be reconsidered, it may have a material impact on the consolidated financial statements.

-The amounts of the defined benefit obligations, and plan assets and the assumptions are used in Note "19.
+The amounts of the defined benefit obligations, and plan assets, and the details of the assumptions are used are provided in Note "19.
 Employee benefits".